Alexander Borodin: Family

+Career

 Career as a chemist

 In his profession Borodin gained great respect, being particularly noted for his work on aldehydes.
 Between 1859 and 1862 Borodin had a postdoctoral position at Heidelberg University.
 He worked in the laboratory of Emil Erlenmeyer working on benzene derivatives.
 He also spent time in Pisa, working on halocarbons.
 One experiment published during 1862 described the first nucleophilic displacement of chlorine by fluorine in benzoyl chloride.
 The radical halodecarboxylation of aliphatic carboxylic acids was first demonstrated by Borodin during 1861 by his synthesis of methyl bromide from silver acetate.
 It was Heinz Hunsdiecker and his wife Cläre, however, who developed Borodin's work into a general method, for which they were granted a US patent during 1939, and which they published in the journal Chemische Berichte during 1942.
 The method is generally known as either the Hunsdiecker reaction or the Hunsdiecker–Borodin reaction.

 During 1862, Borodin returned to the Medical–Surgical Academy (now known as the S. M. Kirov Military Medical Academy), and accepted a professorship of chemistry.
 He worked on self-condensation of small aldehydes in a process now known as the aldol reaction, the discovery of which is jointly credited to Borodin and Charles Adolphe Wurtz.
 Borodin investigated the condensation of valerian aldehyde and oenanth aldehyde, which was reported by von Richter during 1869.
 During 1873, he described his work to the Russian Chemical Society and noted similarities with compounds recently reported by Wurtz.

 He published his last full article during 1875 on reactions of amides and his last publication concerned a method for the identification of urea in animal urine.

 His successor as chemistry professor of the Medical-Surgical academy was his son-in-law and fellow chemist, Aleksandr Dianin.